 Roland Gharfine - Security Consultant “your process needs to protect your employees from their own mistakes by design”

-Jeremy Thomas - At GitGuardian we observe many counterintuitive facts about leaked secrets.
+Jeremy Thomas - At GitGuardian, we observe many counterintuitive facts about leaked secrets.
 First and foremost, most leaks concerning corporate credentials, actually happen on personal GitHub accounts.
 Not the accounts of the corporation.
-Personal public GitHub accounts is a place where companies have no authority to enforce any kind of preventive security measures.
-So we must assume that mistakes will happen, the question then becomes how do we then deal with these.
-Training is part of the answer and technology is part of the answer, technology must be used to automate what can be automated.
+Personal public GitHub accounts are a place where companies have no authority to enforce any kind of preventive security measures.
+So we must assume that mistakes will happen, the question then becomes how do we deal with these.
+Training is part of the answer and technology is part of the answer.
+Technology must be used to automate what can be automated.

 Edward Ziots - Aquanima “There is no one solution to solve this problem”